-All but one of the patients who completed a questionnaire confirmed that they did complete a medical history form and / or have their medical history checked before receiving any treatment.
+All patients who completed a questionnaire confirmed that they did complete a medical history form and / or have their medical history checked before receiving any treatment.

 We saw evidence that patients were asked to complete a medical history form prior to initial treatment, and this was checked for changes at each subsequent appointment to help ensure treatment is provided in a safe way.